niloysh/open5gs-k8s/README.md

 ## Utilities
-The `bin` directory contains utility scripts designed for convenient log viewing and accessing a shell for any network function (NF).
+The `bin` directory contains utility scripts designed for convenient log viewing and accessing a shell for any NF.

 ### Viewing Logs
 To view the logs of a specific NF, use the following command: